yuanxue68/HeyYoText/README.md

 # HeyYoText
 [List of Commands](https://enigmatic-ridge-44202.herokuapp.com/#/help)

-A simple web app that allow you to create modify and receive reminders through sms using twilio Trial account cant send messages to unverifield account, so wont wont be able to try it on this hosting :(
+A simple web app that allows you to create, modify and receive reminders through sms using twilio.
+Trial accounts can not send messages to unverifield account, so you will have to run it on local to try it :(
 ### Sample Usage
 ![alt tag](http://i.imgur.com/hD2RdEo.jpg)